OpenConext/OpenConext-pdp/README.md

 ### OpenAZ dependency

 The OpenConext-pdp project heavily uses the PD framework https://github.com/apache/incubator-openaz.
-The repo is cloned in https://github.com/oharsta/incubator-openaz-openconext and changes - e.g. distributionManagement and minor optimizations - are pushed to openconext/develop branch in https://github.com/oharsta/incubator-openaz-openconext.
+This repo is cloned in https://github.com/OpenConext/incubator-openaz-openconext and changes - e.g. distribution management, some bug fixes and minor optimizations - are pushed to openconext/develop branch in https://github.com/OpenConext/incubator-openaz-openconext.

 To pull in changes from upstream run `./git-fetch-upstream.sh`